MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/create-sharepoint-sites-and-add-users-with-powershell.md

 - SPO_Content
 - seo-marvel-apr2020
 ms.assetid: d0d3877a-831f-4744-96b0-d8167f06cca2
-description: "Summary: Use PowerShell to create new SharePoint Online sites and then add users and groups to those sites."
+description: "Summary: Use PowerShell to create new SharePoint sites and then add users and groups to those sites."
 ---

-# Create SharePoint Online sites and add users with PowerShell
+# Create SharePoint sites and add users with PowerShell

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

-When you use PowerShell for Microsoft 365 to create SharePoint Online sites and add users, you can quickly and repeatedly perform tasks much faster than you can in the Microsoft 365 admin center.
-You can also perform tasks that are not possible to perform in the Microsoft 365 admin center.
+When you use PowerShell for Microsoft 365 to create SharePoint sites and add users, you can quickly and repeatedly perform tasks faster than you can in the Microsoft 365 admin center.
+You can also perform tasks that aren't possible to perform in the Microsoft 365 admin center.

-## Connect to SharePoint Online
+## Connect to SharePoint

-The procedures in this topic require you to connect to SharePoint Online.
-For instructions, see [Connect to SharePoint Online PowerShell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online)
+The procedures in this article require you to connect to SharePoint.
+For instructions, see [Connect to SharePoint PowerShell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

 ## Step 1: Create new site collections using PowerShell

 Create multiple sites using PowerShell and a .csv file that you create using the example code provided and Notepad.
-For this procedure, you’ll be replacing the placeholder information shown in brackets with your own site- and tenant-specific information.
+For this procedure, you're replacing the placeholder information shown in brackets with your own site- and tenant-specific information.
 This process lets you create a single file and run a single PowerShell command that uses that file.
-This makes the actions taken both repeatable and portable and eliminates many, if not all, errors that can come from typing long commands into the SharePoint Online Management Shell.
+This makes the actions both repeatable and portable and eliminates many, if not all, errors that can come from typing long commands into the SharePoint Management Shell.
 There are two parts to this procedure.
-First you’ll create a .csv file, and then you’ll reference that .csv file using PowerShell, which will use its contents to create the sites.
+First you create a .csv file, and then you reference that .csv file using PowerShell, which uses its contents to create the sites.

 The PowerShell cmdlet imports the .csv file and pipes it to a loop inside the curly brackets that reads the first line of the file as column headers.
 The PowerShell cmdlet then iterates through the remaining records, creates a new site collection for each record, and assigns properties of the site collection according to the column headers.